APPT: Boosting Automated Patch Correctness Prediction via Fine-tuning Pre-trained Models: Approach

 \subsection{Training}

 To train the network, we calculate the loss to update the neural weights based on its predicted result and ground truth.
 We use the cross-entropy loss, which has been widely used in some classification tasks and patch prediction studies \cite{lin2021context, alon2019code2vec}.
 In particular, $g_i \in \{0,1\}$ denotes whether the $i$-th patch is correct or overfitting.
 The cross-entropy loss compares a target $g_i$ with a prediction $s$ in a logarithmic and hence exponential fashion.
-The objective function is computed in Equation \ref{equation:loss}, which is minimized constantly in the training to update the parameters in our model.
+The objective function is computed in Equation \ref{equation:loss}, which is minimized constantly in the training to update the parameters in our model. \revise{It should be noted that, different from Tian et al. \cite{tian2020evaluating} only training the classifier, the whole architecture (i.e., the encoder stack, the LSTM stack, and the clasifier) in our APPT is optimized during training.}

 We employ the dropout technique to improve the robustness of {\toolname} and the Adam approach \cite{kingma2014adam} to optimize the objective function.